BITWparham/BITWparham/README.md

 - 👋 Hi, I’m @BITWparham
 - 👀 I’m interested in rock musics and sports
-- 🌱 I’m currently learning how to trade professionaly
+- 🌱 I’m currently learning how to trade professionally
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me in twitter parhambitw
 - 😄 Pronouns: .